WHOIGit/Rshinypresentation/README.md

 <a href = "http://shiny.rstudio.com/" target = "_blank">Shiny </a> is a UI framework from the folks at RStudio for the development of responsive, R-powered web applications.
 The code generates web interfaces that runs R code, but no knowlege of web-related code is needed; its pure R.

 The aim of this workshop is to take you step-by-step through the construction of a reasonably full-featured app.
 Each step will add features to the app.
-All you need to do is follow along the <a href = "https://github.com/WHOIGit/Rshinypresentation/blob/master/worksheet.md" target = "_blank">worksheet </a> and copying the code from there into your Rstudio console.
+All you need to do is follow along the <a href = "https://github.com/WHOIGit/Rshinypresentation/blob/master/worksheet.md" target = "_blank">worksheet </a>  while copying the code from there into your Rstudio console.
 I will cover as many steps as possible through the class as time allows, any steps or exercises I did not cover can be done on your own time, the source code will be avaliable here.

 ## Prerequistes